Constants by other means

 In the example above, the numbers are assigned in sequence from the beginning: 0, 1, 5, 6, 7, and 9.

-The way to declare enum constants is as follows:
+The way to declare enum constants is as follows.

-Specify numeric values for an enum.
+Specify values for enum

 enum {